petrvanblokland/DesignDesignSpace/Program2018.md

 *Sabbatical coaching uses an intensive mixture of personal hangouts, group hangouts, live online presentations by coaches and designers, document sharing through GitHub.*

 ---
-### ATYPI Special: Scripting Variable Font specimens for Typedesigners using PageBot (1 day)
+### ATYPI Special: Scripting Variable Font specimens for typedesigners using PageBot (1 day)
 #### September 17 (On location Delft, 20 places left) &#36;&nbsp;150

 This one day condensed workshop, on location in Delft, shows how to develop designer scripts for Variable Fonts using DrawBot/PageBot, generating specimens, with layouts and info-graphics that adapt to types and amount of variable axes and the relations between them.
 Due to the condensed nature of the workshop, some experience with DrawBot coding is recommended.